-You can plan out the patches to spread them out throughout the summer (just write the dates on the back of them!) or use them as surprise challenge (draw them out of an envelope) or divide them up between multiple children and then add them to your chart as you finish them.
+You can plan out the patches to spread them out throughout the summer (just write the dates on the back of them!) or use them as surprise incentive (draw them out of an envelope) or divide them up between multiple kids and then add them to your chart as you finish them.

 Or pick another way to use them that fits your schedule and preferences!

 You can absolutely use the Summer Reading Chart without the patches too, if that’s easier for you.

 There are also print-at-home versions of the both the Reading Chart to track your reading and a separate chart with all the challenges on them, so after you download them at home you can print them both or just one and use them however works best for your family.